How Do Bees Fly?

 250 cycles per second, faster than the nerve impulses can travel from the brain to the muscle.

-Understanding bee wings was key to figuring out how bees could fly.
+Understanding bee wings was key to figuring out how bees can fly.
 Their wings are not rigid, but twist

 and rotate during flight.
 Bee wings make short, quick sweeping motions front and back, front and back.